 Fines and fees

-- Regular fines: Overdue fines are ten cents ($.10) a day for regular loans.
+- Regular fines: Overdue fines are twenty-five cents ($0.25) per day for each regular loan item.

-- Hold/Recall fines: Overdue fines are one dollar ($1.00) a day for recall and rush recall loans to a maximum of $50.
+- Hold/Recall fines: Overdue fines are one dollar ($1.00) per day for recall and rush recall loans to a maximum of $50.

-- Reserve fines: Overdue fines are generally $0.2 per minute ($1.20 an hour) for reserve loans.
+- Reserve fines: Overdue fines are generally $5.00 - $15.00 per hour for reserve loans.
 Maximum fines for overdue reserve materials vary by campus.

 - Replacement fees for lost materials must be paid at the library owning the material.
 Fees may vary.
 Check with the lending college.